jasperlinsen/controllers/animationFrameController/README.md

 - `@param delta:Number` The amount of milliseconds since the last frame.
 - `@param progress:Number` The amount of milliseconds this handler has been active in the AF since it was added.
 - `@param time:Number` The total amount of milliseconds the AnimationFrame has been active.

-If the return value of the handler is `FALSE`, the handler will be removed from the stack.
-If a callback has been set, it also needs to return `FALSE` to remove the handler from the stack.
+If the return value of the handler is `false`, the handler will be removed from the stack.
+If a callback has been set, it also needs to return `false` to remove the handler from the stack.

 	@method remove( handler:Function ) -> Function